 - Shout-Out: The "Death on the Trail" achievement is earned by dying of dehydration while suffering from dysentery.

 - Snake Oil Salesman: Flimflam, a shady traveling merchant Scout encounters at the radio tower.

 - Story Breadcrumbs: You can find quilts that detail the often unfortunate fates of those who couldn't, or wouldn't, evacuate the planet.

 - Super Drowning Skills: Played realistically straight, as you're rafting down a river wearing furs and weighed down with gear.

-- Super-Persistent Predator: Averted by normal wolves, who will only pursue you

-  in a single area and are easily distracted by other animals.
-Played straight by

-  The Elder Wolf, who will retreat when injured only to return at the very next

-  landing, over and over until killed.
-He even triggers a task in the journal.An

-  Elder Wolf has your scent.
+- Super-Persistent Predator: Averted by normal wolves, who will only pursue you in a single area and are easily distracted by other animals.
+Played straight by The Elder Wolf, who will retreat when injured only to return at the very next landing, over and over until killed.
+He even triggers a task in the journal.An Elder Wolf has your scent.
 Kill it, before it kills you.

 - Wild Child: Scout can encounter a pair of "Feral Children" on the river.

-  Despite their poor grammar and shabby appearance, they seem quite mature and

-  well-adjusted, and even offer Scout a free arrow while espousing their
+Despite their poor grammar and shabby appearance, they seem quite mature and well-adjusted, and even offer Scout free gear (like traps or arrows) while espousing their altruistic worldview.

-  altruistic worldview.

-  - Your Princess Is in Another Castle!: Scout makes it to the "evacuation point"

-  at Angel Yard, only to find it's a space center with only a single, long-defunct

-  space ship left.
-Her only option left is to keep going down-river and make it to
+- Your Princess Is in Another Castle!: Scout makes it to the "evacuation point" at Angel Yard, only to find it's a space center with only a single, long-defunct space ship left.
+Her only option left is to keep going down-river and make it to "the Kingdom".

-  "the Kingdom".